54481andrew/pathogen-spillover-forecast/README.md

 # Overview

-This directory contains the scripts and data-sets used to build the model that is outlined in the paper:
+This directory contains the scripts and datasets used to build the model that is outlined in the paper:

 Basinski AJ, Fichet-Calvet E, Sjodin AR, Varrelman TJ, Remien CH,